pavanc059/PythonCertification/PythonTips/Tips.md

                 print(j & i)   : 6
 13) list in python can store list of value of different types as shown below numbers = [10, [2,4,6], 7, 2.0, 'test']
+14) swapping elements in python is simpler than swapping elements in java without creating third variable variable1, variable2 = variable2, variable1
+15) when you copy a variable to another variable it copies the content of the variable(scalar variable) but with list when you copy one list to another it copies memory address of the list modifying one list can effect other list.
+TO actually copy list python has a syntax called slice [syntax] my_list[start:end]
+    [example] list1 = [1,2] \n list2 = [:]